Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 <figcaption>My walking buddies.
 I think that's Santander in the distance?</figcaption>
 </figure>

 In Santander, I separated from the group, which now included Wesley and Felipe, to seek out accommodation.
-I managed to get a place in an albergue owned by Isabel, an Asturian woman.
+I managed to get a spot in an albergue owned by an Asturian woman called Isabel.
 We chatted for a while.
 I told her about my experience at Padre Ernesto's.
 She didn't seem to be a fan of the donativo model.
 It's more honest, she said, to state the charge up front, rather than trying to guilt people into paying as much as possible.
 I agree!
 She also informed me that some of the construction at Padre Ernesto's had been carried out by prisoners doing community service.
 They probably should've mentioned that instead of talking about everything that "they" had built.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231012_113101.jpg') }}"